rafaeltmbr/clock/src/components/label-input/README.md

 ### label-change
 The label-change event happens when the user enters a new label that is different from the previews one.
-This event is fired only if the label is changed and the user hit Enter or click OK.
+This event is fired only if the label is changed and the user hits Enter or click OK.

 ### label-done
 The label-change event is fired every time the user hits Enter or click OK.